Read Before You Leave – Paris

 When to go

 Opinion is divided.
 Some argue that summer is the peak time for Paris, when the weather is warm and the Paris-Plages – the artificial beaches that line the Seine between July and September – are there to lounge on.
-In 2024, there's another summer enticiment to consider: the Olympic Games, with the world's greatest athletes and lovers of sport everywhere set to flock to the French capital for the event between July 26 and August 11.
 Others believe winter, when the Haussmann buildings receive a light dusting of snow and the lines to the key attractions are shorter, is far superior.

 But many Parisians desert the sweltering streets for the coast’s cool breezes come the high temps of August, making any experience less than authentic; and the freezing night-time temperatures in winter aren’t conducive to a romantic stroll.